MIRA-KUMAR/Leetcode-Learning/README.md

 Find and return the maximum profit you can achieve.

+# LeetCode 145: Binary Tree Postorder Traversal
+Given the root of a binary tree, return the postorder traversal of its nodes' values.

+# LeetCode 206: Reverse Linked List
+Given the head of a singly linked list, reverse the list, and return the reversed list.

 # LeetCode 2016: Maximum Difference Between Increasing Elements
 Given a 0-indexed integer array nums of size n, find the maximum difference between nums[i] and nums[j] (i.e., nums[j] - nums[i]), such that 0 <= i < j < n and nums[i] < nums[j].
 Return the maximum difference.
 If no such i and j exists, return -1.